-For long-term contracts, i.e. contracts with minimum contract duration, at contract inception NFON determines the total consideration payable by the customer over the life of the contract, based on the fees that can be estimated reliably.
-The Group also determines the performance obligation of each service/product, calculates the relative standalone selling price for each performance obligation based on the list prices and allocates the relative standalone selling prices to the performance obligations over the life of the contract.
+For long-term contracts, i.e. contracts with minimum contract duration, at contract inception NFON determines the total consideration payable by the customer over the life of the

 B. Revenue breakdown

 The following table shows revenue broken down by segment and by recurring and non-recurring revenue from products/ services.
 As in the previous year, all revenue in the reporting year resulted from contracts with customers.